Parameterized Approximation Algorithms for Bidirected Steiner Network Problems: Runtime lower bounds

-We show now that we have no slack, i.e., weight of $E^*$ must be exactly $B^*$.
+We now show that there is no slack, i.e., the weight of $E^*$ must be exactly $B^*$.

-\begin{lem} The weight of $E^*$ is exactly $B^*$, and hence it is minimal (under edge deletions) since no edges have zero weights. \end{lem} \begin{proof} From \autoref{thm:representing-planar}, we know that each gadget has weight of $B$ in $E^*$. \autoref{lem:main-at-least-4-red-planar} says that each main gadget needs at least 4 red edges, and \autoref{lem:dotted-planar} says that the dotted edges contribute at least $4k$ to weight of $E^*$.
+\begin{claim} The weight of $E^*$ is exactly $B^*$, and is inclusion-wise minimal. \end{claim} \begin{proof} From \autoref{thm:representing-planar}, we know that each main gadget and each secondary gadget contributes towards a weight of $B$ in $E^*$. \autoref{lem:main-at-least-4-red-planar} says that each main gadget needs at least 4 red edges, and \autoref{lem:dotted-planar} says that the orange edges contribute at least $4k$ to weight of $E^*$.
 Since all these edges are distinct, we have that the weight of $E^*$ is at least $k(k+1)\cdot B + k(k+1)\cdot B + k^{2}\cdot B + 4(k+k^2) = B^*$.
-Hence, weight of $E^*$ is exactly $B^*$ and it is minimal (under edge deletions) since no edges have zero weights. \end{proof}
+Hence, the weight of $E^*$ is exactly $B^*$, and it is minimal (under edge deletions) since no edges have zero weights. \end{proof}

-Consider a main gadget $M_{i,j}$.
-The main gadget has four secondary gadgets surrounding it: $HS_{i,j}$ below it, $HS_{i,j+1}$ above it, $VS_{i,j}$ to the left and $VS_{i+1,j}$ to the right.
+Consider a main gadget $\M_{i,j}$.
+The main gadget has four secondary gadgets surrounding it: $\HS_{i,j}$ below it, $\HS_{i,j+1}$ above it, $\VS_{i,j}$ to the left and $\VS_{i+1,j}$ to the right.
 By \autoref{thm:representing-planar}, these gadgets are represented by $x_{i,j}, x_{i,j+1}, y_{i,j}$ and $y_{i+1,j}$ respectively.
-The main gadget $M_{i,j}$ is represented by $(\lambda_{i,j}, \delta_{i,j})$.
+The main gadget $\M_{i,j}$ is represented by $(\lambda_{i,j}, \delta_{i,j})$.

-\begin{lem} (\textbf{propagation}) For every main gadget $M_{i, j}$, we have $x_{i,j}=\lambda_{i,j}=x_{i,j+1}$ and $y_{i,j}=\delta_{i,j}=y_{i+1,j}$. \end{lem} \begin{proof} Due to symmetry, it suffices to only argue that $x_{i,j}=\lambda_{i,j}$.
+\begin{claim}[propagation] For every main gadget $\M_{i, j}$, we have $x_{i,j}=\lambda_{i,j}=x_{i,j+1}$ and $y_{i,j}=\delta_{i,j}=y_{i+1,j}$. \end{claim} \begin{proof} Due to symmetry, it suffices to only argue that $x_{i,j}=\lambda_{i,j}$.
 Let us assume for the sake of contradiction that $x_{i,j}\ne\lambda_{i,j}$.
 We will now show that there is a vertex such that (1) there is exactly one edge adjacent to it in the solution $E^*$ and (2) it does not belong to any demand pair.
 Observe that removing its only adjacent edge from $E^*$ does not effect the validity of the solution.
 This contradicts \autoref{thm:exact-B^*-planar} which states that $E^*$ is minimal.